Posted November 21st, 2019 by & filed under People of SWC, Consciousness & Mindfulness, Top News, Featured.

 Therapists interested in providing a non-verbal, depth approach to therapy might consider learning sandplay.
 Sandplay, as developed by Dora Kalff, is a nonverbal therapeutic process based on the psychology of C.G.
 Jung.
 The path to individuation as understood in Jungian psychology becomes visible in the…

-Posted November 8th, 2019 by Southwestern College & filed under Art Therapy at SWC, People of SWC, Top News, Featured.
+Posted November 8th, 2019 by & filed under People of SWC, Art Therapy at SWC, Top News, Featured.

 Debbie, you have been in the art therapy field for a significant time, can you tell us more about the trajectory of your career?